r8pan/pointrest/images/readme.md

-This is the miage folder
+This is the image folder.